EduardoVisconti/FocusTimer-DarkMode/README.md

 🇺🇸
 <br>
-A page where you can determine the time and choose a background sound.
+Page developed to use a timer, where you can determine the time and choose a background sound.
 It has the functionality of using a dark theme and controlling the sound volume in the timer interface.
 <br>

 ## 🚀 Tecnologias